hikerpig/pintora/website/docs/advanced/diagram-event.md

   listener
 ```

-For example, here is an ER Diagram, imagine you click the 'DELIVERY' entity block (not in this doc page, open it in the live editor and open the devtools console).
+For example, here is an ER Diagram, imagine you click the 'DELIVERY' entity block (not in this doc page, open it in the live editor and open the DevTools console).

 ```pintora play
 erDiagram
   PERSON ||--o{ DELIVERY : makes
 ```

-1. DOM Event is first captured by the underlying `@antv/g` lib, it emits its own `GraphEvent` to the listeners.
+1. DOM Event is first captured by the underlying `@antv/g` lib, it emits its `GraphEvent` to the listeners.
 2. `IRenderer` listens and handles those events, relates the `graphEvent.shape` with pintora GraphicsIR's `mark`, and emits `IGraphicEvent`.
-3. `IDiagram` gets `IGraphicEvent`, relates the `mark` to some logic data of its DiagramIR, this process is called recognition.
-Each diagram has its unique logic data, so it may implement a recognizer that procudes  several types of item. for example, an er diagram has these types of item:
+3. `IDiagram` gets `IGraphicEvent`, relates its `mark` to some logic data of its DiagramIR, this process is called recognition.
+Each diagram has its unique logic data, so it may implement a recognizer that produces several types of items. for example, an er diagram has these types of items:
    1. `type: 'entity'`, `data` is the entity
    2. `type: 'relationship'`, `data` is the relationship between two entities
 4. Finally, from the `IDiagramEvent`, you know an entity is clicked.